 - Mozzarella cheese (small amount)

 I usually saute the vegetables along with the ham in a small amount of olive oil.
 Cooked veggies digest easier for me.
-It’s important to chew my food well to avoid blockages.
-I usually throw in a couple pieces of whole grain toast with apricot preserves too.
+It’s important to chew my food well to avoid any issues with blockages.
+I usually throw in a couple of pieces of whole-grain toast with apricot preserves too.

 Fish oil (3000mg): I take fish oil to help with bone and joint health, and because having the extra omega-3’s are good for me.
 There are a TON of different things that fish oil helps with.
 Placebo may very well be the main benefit, and it seems to be working fine for me.

 Gummy Multi-Vitamin: The multi-vitamin speaks for itself, especially good for me being without a colon.
 In gummy form, it’s delicious and reminds me to take the rest of my supplements, which are far less exciting.

 B-Complex (w/ vitamin C + Folic Acid): B-complex and Iron are highly related because Vitamin B can help Iron absorption and may prevent anemia.
 Being an ostomate, I always take Iron in liquid form or slow-release capsules for maximal absorption.
 I alternate between 45mg and 90mg per day.